casper-network/docs-archive/technical-details/block-storage/execution-semantics.md

 ### Transactions

 Let GS denote the set of global states.
-So an element $$gs \in GS$$ is just a fixed state of the memory of our "blockchain computer" \(which implementation-wise corresponds to a map from keys to values, as was explained [here](global-state.md)\):
+So an element $gs \in GS$ is just a fixed state of the memory of our "blockchain computer" \(which implementation-wise corresponds to a map from keys to values, as was explained [here](global-state.md)\):

 $$
 gs: Keys \rightarrow Values